mlettini/matthewlettini.me/src/posts/in-defense-of-rem-units.md

 <aside>

-This post was originally written in January 2013, as a post for [Harvest’s Tech Time](http://techtime.getharvest.com/blog/in-defense-of-rem-units) developer blog.
-Some stuff in here hasn’t aged well, but I still use rem units!
+This post was originally written for [Harvest’s Tech Time developer blog](http://techtime.getharvest.com/blog/in-defense-of-rem-units).
+My thanks to the developers there for feedback when I wrote it.
+Some of what’s written here hasn’t aged well, but I still use rem units, and you should too!

 </aside>